86Box/docs/usage/diskimages.rst

 CD audio
 ^^^^^^^^

 Compact Disc Digital Audio (CDDA) is supported on *Cue sheet* images.
-CD audio playback is muted on all drives by default; it can be unmuted by unchecking the *Mute* box for the respective CD-ROM drive in the status bar or the Media menu.
+CD audio playback is muted on all drives by default; it can be unmuted by unchecking the *Mute* option for the respective CD |nbdash| ROM drive on the status bar or the Media menu.

 .. note:: Only raw format (.bin) tracks are supported.
 Compressed or otherwise encapsulated audio tracks (.wav, .mp3, .ogg, .flac and other formats) are not supported.